 New York, New York

-I was part of a start-up team working at the intersection of technology, biology, and design.
+Part of a start-up team working at the intersection of technology, biology, and design.
 The Living was acquired by Autodesk in 2014.

 Biomaterials Research ↗